In this article, I'll show you how to prepare your songs for mixing.

 NOT like this, over level and DISTORTED.

-7. Should you export your tracks with effects?
+6. Should you export your tracks with effects?
 If you have a favorite guitar distortion effect, a unique flange or chorus you really like that you KNOW you must have in the song, export the track with the effect on it.
 These effects don't take up that much space in the mix.
 If it's a huge reverb or delay, leave that to us.
-Once you put these space eating effects in, we're stuck with them and it limits what we can do.
+Unless you're 100% you want this.
+But remember, once you put these space eating effects in, we're stuck with them and it limits what I can do.

-14. Most important, make sure when your tracks are exported and start at 0:00, they're all in sync.
-If even one track is early or late, its a time consuming process moving it up and back.
+11. Most important, make sure when your tracks are exported and start at 0:00, they're all in sync.
+Thanks!